 - The moon could make the auroral intensity quite faint, but on days of high solar activity, you can photograph the moon in the frame along with the aurora, but you may lose the subtle purple or red colours that may form during the aurora show.
 Don’t worry too much, if you cannot avoid the moon in the frame.

-- You can use the light from the moon to record details of the landscapes in the frame and use the dramatic shadows cast by the moon, in your compositions.
+- You can use the light from the moon to record details of the landscapes in the frame and use the dramatic shadows cast by the moon, in your compositions for interesting landscape photography that includes aurora.
+These kind of images can be a dream for any landscape photographer.

 - Watch out for leading lines in the landscapes when composing your images.